IchBinLeoon/hanime/README.md

 ```

 ### Specify the video quality
-**Note: Due to a change in the API, downloading 1080p videos is currently no longer possible.**
 The `-q` or `--quality` flag sets the video quality.
 Default is 720.
 ```
 hanime get https://hanime.tv/videos/hentai/XXX -q 480